t9md/atom-cursor-history/README.md

 I have some idea to make this more granular way.

 # TODO
+- [ ] Adjust cursor position after jump to middle of screen.
 - [ ] Support serialization to support per-project cursor history.
 - [ ] Make configurable when history is saved.
 - [x] Won't save history when multiple cursor is used.